mmistakes/minimal-mistakes/_pages/now.md

 title: The now page
 ---

-I'm resuming the tradition of keeping an updated now page, inspired by [D Sivers](https://nownownow.com/about).
-I used to have it in the past and used to create posts out of it for regular time snaphots, as opposed as deleting content.
-We'll see if I'll resume that tradition too.
+My now page, inspired by [D Sivers](https://nownownow.com/about) - what I'm up to now.

-_Updated early June 2024._
+_Updated mid June 2024._

 ## German learning
 I'm well into working towards a B1 level, I've started taking conversation lessons and having great fun with them.
 I've started reading simple books without the frustrating need to check every other word, speaking flows quite nicely despite the many mistakes and rules I still need to solidify, and I'm learning a lot about culture/history too.